Skip to content

 Location

-The UTHSC College of Medicine Chattanooga R. Phillip Burns Medical/Surgical Simulation Center is located on the first floor of the Whitehall Medical Building at 960 East 3rd Street, Chattanooga, TN.
+The Dr. R. Phillip Burns Medical/Surgical Simulation Center is located on the 1st floor of the Whitehall Medical Building at 960 East 3rd Street, Chattanooga, TN.